Firstly, at 30+ of age, I must confess that I’ve never skied before in my life.

 I’m back with these ski tips for you!

-Things to Know & Travel Tips for your first Niseko ski vacation!
+The Most Important Things to Know for your first Niseko Ski Vacation!

-People use “powery snow” to describe the snow in Niseko, and I could see why.
-The snow was often soft and light, which would layer onto the floor really quickly, and makes you wanna dive right in or create a snow angel!
+Travellers often use “powdery snow” to describe the snow in Niseko, and I could see why.
+The snow was soft and light, which would layer onto the floor really quickly.
+Seeing the fluffy snow makes you wanna dive right in or create a snow angel!

-Mornings in Niseko feels like Xmas! 🎄 It was especially delightful to wake up to these views of whiteness from our apartment, feel so cozily warm indoors, and observe snow falling gently outside.
+It was especially delightful to wake up to these views of whiteness from our apartment.
+The heaters kept us so cozily warm indoors, so we could observe the snow falling gently outside.

 If you’ve never skied before, you’ll need to take ski lessons.